et0and/portfolio-redux/content/projects/sophia.md

 <div class="overview">

-The goal of this project is to create a portal for busy working professionals to easily make daily journal entries, track their mood, look up verified information on their health, and access mindfulness materials.
+The goal of this project was to create a well being portal for busy working professionals.
+A centralised hub for accessing verified health resources, practising mindfulness, and tracking mood through daily journal entries, the purpose of Sophia is to encourage a more holistic approach to health.

 The portal was developed through a series of:
-- competitive analysis of existing products
+- competitive analysis of existing products in this space
 - user interviews which helped to define personas, user journeys, flows and information architecture
 - a round of prototyping and usability testing
-- the development of an early visual design system and mockup
+- development of an early visual design system and mockup

-This project allowed for the creation of an early MVP, but in a real life setting it would require more rounds of usability testing and iteration of the design to ensure all business requirements were met and that the product meets all user needs.
+This project allowed for the creation of an early mockup, but in a real life setting it would require more rounds of usability testing and iteration of the design to ensure all business requirements were met and that the product meets all user needs.

 </div>